Jung Eun-ji: Early life and education

 In March 2011, Jung was revealed to be the fourth member of Apink via an online video of her covering Jennifer Hudson's "Love You I Do".
-Jung joined with the rest of the group to film Apink News prior to debut.
-On April 21, 2011, Jung made her debut as a main vocalist of Apink on Mnet's M Countdown with two songs, "Mollayo" and "Wishlist", from the debut extended play Seven Springs of Apink.
+Jung joined the rest of the group to film Apink News prior to their debut.
+On April 21, 2011, Jung made her debut as a main vocalist of Apink on Mnet's M Countdown with two songs, "Mollayo" and "Wishlist", from the group's debut extended play Seven Springs of Apink.

-Solo works
+2012–2015: Solo activities, acting debut, and rising popularity

 Jung has collaborated with various artists for OSTs and promotional songs.
 For the project A Cube for Season #Green, Jung Eun-ji and fellow Cube artist Yang Yo-seob, sang the duet track "Love Day".
-In August 2012, Jung recorded two promotional singles, "All For You" and "Our Love Like This" with Reply 1997 co-star Seo In-guk for the drama's soundtrack.
-"All For You" became one of the best-selling singles of the year on the Gaon Single Chart.